taskcluster/taskgraph/docs/concepts/loading.rst

 Available Loaders
 -----------------

-Taskgraph provides only a single loader, the :mod:`Transform Loader
+Taskgraph provides two loaders, although in truth they are virtually identical:

+The :mod:`Transform Loader<taskgraph.loader.transform>` is a barebones loader.

+The :mod:`Default Loader<taskgraph.loader.default>` does everything that the Transform Loader does, and additionally ensures that the :mod:`Job<taskgraph.transforms.job>` and :mod:`Task<taskgraph.transforms.task>` transforms are used on every task it loads.

-<taskgraph.loader.transform>`.
-Projects may optionally provide their own loaders
-that support different behavior.
+Projects may optionally provide their own loaders that support different behavior.